-Don’t make the mistake of using paid ads to send people to your sales pages, though—you know better than that now after all we’ve talked about here, right?
+Don’t make the mistake of using paid ads to send people to your sales pages, though—you know better than that after all we’ve talked about here, right?

-To actually make sales of your photographs, you can use a template-based website or join an online gallery such as Fine Art America, so that you have somewhere to send people when it’s the right time for them to buy from you.
+To actually make sales of your photographs, you can use a template-based website or join an online gallery such as Fine Art America, so that you have somewhere to send people when it’s the right time for them to buy.

 Finally, you need to grease the wheels, as it were, by promoting your artist website and blog through social media, SEO, and other channels, including paid advertising.